Cheating on Our 5th Marriage Anniversary Cost My Husband $100 Million Overnight!

 Two minutes later private security knocked.
 Tony, the same guard who’s walked Dad’s properties since I was in high school, stepped inside.
 “Ten minutes to pack a bag, sir.”

 He left with a duffel and the clothes on his back.
 Right now he’s at a roadside motel off I-90 near the airport.
-His mother left me a tearful voicemail begging to know how I could be so heartless.
+His mother left me a tearful voicemail begging to know how I could be so cold.
 I blocked the number.

 I kept the rescue mutt we adopted together.
 I kept the keys to the company Porsche—technically fleet property, now mine since I’m the sole remaining partner.